tdvortex/eris/eris-book/src/concepts/objects.md

 ### Instance/Application

-An Eris *instance* is one server, with one web domain, tied to a specific Discord "Application" using their [Application Commands](https://discord.com/developers/docs/interactions/application-commands) API.
+An Eris *instance* is one server, with one web domain, tied to a specific Discord bot.

 It is an ActivityPub Appliciation-type Object.
 It is an Actor, meaning it can create Activities.
 These are admin-level actions which relate to the operation of the instance itself, including user management and channel management.